 We offer mini-pupillages in order to give those thinking about becoming a Barrister a better understanding of what life at the Bar is like.
 It also gives you an opportunity to meet us and allows us to get to know you.

 There are two levels of mini-pupillage.
 Tier One mini-pupils will be those who have reached the third year of a law degree or are on the GDL or Bar course.
 Tier Two mini pupils are at an earlier stage of training and do not have to have begun formal legal studies but who demonstrate a real interest in the law and in becoming a Barrister.

-Tier Two mini-pupillages last up to two days and though less intensive than Tier One are an ideal introduction to life at the Bar.
-Applications for Tier Two can be made in May 2022 and applications for Tier One are open now.
+Tier two mini-pupillages last up to two days and though less intensive than Tier One are an ideal introduction to life at the Bar.

 Our mini-pupils are not formally assessed but feedback will be provided.